Modularizing Shiny app code

 id to scope them to the specific namespace that matches up with our UI function.

 On the flip side, the

-session cannot be used to access inputs/outputs that are outside of the namespace, nor can they directly access reactive expressions and reactive values from elsewhere in the application (OK, technically, lexically scoped reactive expressions/values can be used, but that’s it).
+session cannot be used to access inputs/outputs that are outside of the namespace, nor can they directly access reactive expressions and reactive values from elsewhere in the application.

 These restrictions are by design, and they are important.
 The goal is not to prevent modules from interacting with their containing apps, but rather, to make these interactions explicit.
-If a module needs to use a reactive expression, take the reactive expression as a function parameter.
+If a module needs to use a reactive expression, the outer function should take the reactive expression as a parameter.
 If a module wants to return reactive expressions to the calling app, then return a list of reactive expressions from the function.